 Initially, there was room for 1,200 plots, but due to the lack of another burial ground, the cemetery found itself with 12,000 headstones and up to an astonishing 100,000 estimated buried bodies.

 Because Jewish traditions dictate not to move bodies after they are buried, new layers of dirt had to be piled over the old tombs to make more room.
 In some places, the places are said to be 10 bodies deep and the settling of the ground over time has created lopsided tombstones pointing in every direction.
 This creates a very mystic atmosphere.

-If there’s one synagogue that shouldn’t be overlooked in the Jewish quarter, it is the Spanish Synagogue.
-This is Prague’s newest synagogue having been constructed in 1868 on the grounds of a former synagogue.
 It derives its name from its Moorish-influenced architecture and swirling arabesque décor, which was inspired by the Alhambra in Spain.
-The interior is jaw-droppingly stunning with walls, doors and gallery balustrades being richly decorated with elaborate Moorish polychrome, gilded motifs, and stained glass.
+The interior is jaw-droppingly stunning with walls, doors, and gallery balustrades being richly decorated with elaborate Moorish polychrome, gilded motifs, geometric patterns, and stained glass.
 We absolutely loved this place.

 The synagogue’s two floors display museum exhibits that lend insight into the evolution of Jewish culture in Bohemia from the late 18th century to the end of World War II.

 You can take a well-deserved lunch break at the fabulous Restaurace Mincovna.
-They have amazing food on offer at reasonable prices.
+It serves some amazing food on offer at reasonable prices.

 6. Old Town Square

 A major highlight of this ‘two days in Prague’ itinerary is the Old Town Square, which has been the city’s heart and soul for nearly a millennium.
 The square has historically been used as a marketplace and today it continues to host the popular Easter and Christmas markets.